Lesona-Systems/csgo-achievement-maps/README.md

     map cs_office

+Fulfill achievement criteria and the achievement should pop.
+Office is the easiest map to test, requiring the player to break a certain number of windows in a single round.
+Other maps will require adjustments to cfg files for the required gamemodes to load properly.

-This repository contains content from Valve, reproduced here with no infringment intended.
+This repository contains currently unavailable, original content from Valve, reproduced and archived here with no infringment intended.